Skip to section

 Our MSc in Artificial Intelligence aims to impart the understanding and skills to develop intelligent software applications, such as those involving evolutionary computation and learning.
+Computer Science at Heriot-Watt is ranked 6th in Scotland by The Complete University league tables (2021).

 Students will develop skills in specialist areas with clear applications in industry, including data mining, pattern recognition and machine learning.
 The MSc project in some cases can be carried out in collaboration with an outside industrial or academic organisation.